One of the service obligations of Manila Water is to provide potable drinking water to its customers in the East Zone concession area.

 Majority or 85 percent of households in the East Zone are not yet covered by a sewer system and instead utilize their own septic tanks.
 Wastewater that accumulates inside septic tanks are called septage.
 Septic tanks, if properly maintained, only provide primary wastewater treatment.
 Because septic tanks provide only partial treatment, they eventually leak out pollution into the groundwater or into municipal drainage systems, eventually finding its way into our rivers and water bodies.

 To address this, Manila Water offers sanitation services called septic tank desludging.
 Sanitation services include the operation and maintenance of desludging vacuum tankers that clean or siphon household septic tanks, and Septage Treatment Plants (SpTPs) that receive and treat the hauled septage before disposing the treated byproducts through environmentally safe means.
 Manila Water currently operates two SpTPs, capable of treating a total of 1,400 cubic meters of septage daily.

-Manila Water operates a fleet of 50 vacuum trucks that perform regular scheduled septic tank cleaning services or desludging for communities at no added charge.
+Manila Water operates a fleet of vacuum trucks that perform regular scheduled septic tank cleaning services or desludging for communities at no added charge.
 This sanitation program is carried out in coordination with barangay officials to ensure efficient desludging service to Manila Water customers.
 Each household is recommended to undergo desludging every five years to prevent healthy and environmental hazards.
-Around 873,929 households have benefited from this service since 2012.